Skip to content

 How much is an apartment in Portland, OR?

-The median apartment in Portland, OR rents for $1,907 per month across 6 mapped neighborhoods.
-Prices are refreshed every 24 hours from each property's leasing system.
+The median apartment in Portland, OR rents for $1,989 per month across 9 mapped neighborhoods.
+Prices are refreshed every 24 hours.

 Where can I find the most affordable apartments in Portland, OR?

-The most affordable areas tracked are Wilkes Community Group, Pleasant Valley, Portland 97217.
+The most affordable areas tracked are Wilkes Community Group, Pleasant Valley, Southwest Hills, Portland 97217.
 Each has its own filtered listing on the Portland, OR apartments page.

 Looking for the best deal?